-If you are an HR professional, here are 5 job application suggestions exclusively intended for you.
+If you are an HR professional, here are 5 job application suggestions exclusively intended to screen your candidate.

 1. Check for gaps in their employment

-Examining the timeline of the applicant’s work history can help you determine if they have had consistent employment, or if they have had stretches without a job.
+Examining the applicant’s work history timeline can help you determine if they have had consistent employment or if they have had stretches without a job.
 Utilizing a date scanning function automatically arranges, in chronological order, all the reported dates obtained from former employers.
 Unemployment, whether consistent or sporadic, can be a red flag.

 2. Look for decreased responsibility over time, or from one job to another